pallabi-ghosh/Pallabi-ghosh/README.md

 ## I'm a passionate self-taught UI/UX Designer and Full Stack web developer!
 - 🤔 Exploring new technologies and developing website, mobiles applications and software solutions and quick hacks.
 - 🎓 I have pursued diploma course from HackYourFuture (Copenhagen) in Fullstack Front-End Development.
-- 💼 I am working as a UI/UX Designer at Teton.ai.
+- 💼 I am working as a UI/UX Designer and Frontend Developer at Teton.ai.
 I am working as an UI designer and Frontend Developer to develop the mobile based application.
 - 🌱 Learning everything related to personal development.
 - 🥅 2021 Goals: Learn more and develop my creativity!
 - 🤝 I take great care in the experience, architecture, and code quality of the things I build!